 U.S. Patent No. 7, 302, 698 is an “Operation of trusted state in computing platform.”
 The invention is stated to be a “computing entity comprises a trusted monitoring component having a first processing means and a first memory means, the trusted monitoring component being a self-contained autonomous data processing unit, and a computer platform having a main processing means and a main memory area, along with a plurality of associated physical and logical resources such as peripheral devices including printers, modems, application programs, operating systems and the like.”

 What is patent infringement

-A patent holder has the right to make, use, sell, offer for sale, or import into the United States a patented invention.
+A patent holder has the right to exclude others from making, using, selling, offering for sale, or importing into the United States a device covered by the patent.
 Anyone or any entity who engages in any of the activities stated above without authorization would thus be committing patent infringement.

 What’s going to happen?

 Facebook is a very large company with a massive amount of asset and resources.
 However, bringing a patent infringement suit is still extremely costly, even for Facebook.
 A lawsuit this big could cost both parties millions in the long run.
 However, the lawsuit may be avoided if BlackBerry is able to successfully challenge the patents and have them invalidated through inter partes review (“IPR”).
 Although still extremely costly, IPR is still cheaper in the long run compared to litigation.

 IPR is an administrative proceeding where the Patent Trial and Appeal Board assesses the validity of an already issued patent.
 However, an IPR proceeding can only be initiated 9 months after the patent issues.
 Any challenge to the patent before then would need to be under a post grant review.
 Under IPR, the patent can be challenged on novelty or obviousness grounds.
 Novelty assesses whether there is any prior art that anticipates the invention at issue while obviousness looks to whether the invention was obvious to one with ordinary skill in the art.